-Standard 9 of the National Code mandates completion by an international student of their course of study within the expected duration of study.
+Standard 11 of the National Code mandates completion by an international student of their course of study within the expected duration of study.

-Standard 9 - Completion within the expected duration of study
+Standard 11 - Completion within the expected duration of study

-Registered providers monitor the enrolment load of students to ensure they complete the course within the duration specified in their CoE and do not exceed the allowable portion of online or distance learning.

-Registered providers only enable students to extend the expected duration of study for the course through the issuing of a new CoE in limited circumstances.
+BYC will monitor the enrolment load of students to ensure they complete the course within the duration specified in their CoE and do not exceed the allowable portion of online or distance learning. s only enables students to extend the expected duration of study for the course through the issuing of a new CoE in limited circumstances.

-9.1 The registered provider must have and implement documented policies and procedures for monitoring the progress of each student to ensure that at all times the student is in a position to complete the course within the expected duration as specified on the student's CoE.
-In monitoring this enrolment load, the registered provider must ensure that in each compulsory study period for a course, the student is studying at least one unit that is not by distance or online learning.
+Byron Yoga will must always have and implement documented policies and procedures for monitoring the progress of each student to ensure that the student is able to complete the course within the expected duration as specified on the student's CoE.
+In monitoring this enrolment load, Byron Yoga must ensure that in each compulsory study period for a course, the student is studying at least one unit that is not by distance or online learning.

-9.2 The registered provider may only extend the duration of the student's study where it is clear that the student will not complete the course within the expected duration, as specified on the student's CoE, as the result of:
+Byron Yoga may only extend the duration of the student's study where the student will not complete the course within the expected duration, as specified on the student's CoE, as the result of:

-a. compassionate or compelling circumstances (e.g. illness where a medical certificate states that the student was unable to attend classes or where the registered provider was unable to offer a pre-requisite unit) b. the registered provider implementing its intervention strategy for students who were at risk of not meeting satisfactory course progress, or c. an approved deferment or suspension of study has been granted under Standard 13.
+a. compassionate or compelling circumstances (e.g. illness where a medical certificate states that the student was unable to attend classes or where the was unable to offer a pre-requisite unit)

+b.
+Byron Yoga will implement its intervention strategy for students who were at risk of not meeting satisfactory course progress, or c. an approved deferment or suspension of study has been granted under Standard 13.

-9.3 Where there is a variation in the student's enrolment load which may affect the student's expected duration of study in accordance with 9.2, the registered provider is to record this variation and the reasons for it on the student file.
-The registered provider must correctly report the student via PRISMS and/or issue a new CoE when the student can only account for the variation/s by extending his or her expected duration of study.
+Where there is a variation in the student's enrolment load which may affect the student's expected duration of study, Byron Yoga is to record this variation and the reasons for it on the student file.
+Byron Yoga must correctly report the student via PRISMS and/or issue a new CoE when the student can only account for the variation/s by extending his or her expected duration of study.

-9.4 The registered provider may allow the student to undertake no more than 25 per cent of the student's total course by distance and/or online learning.
-However, the registered provider must not enrol the student exclusively in distance or online learning units in any compulsory study period.

-9.5 Except in the circumstances specified in 9.2, the expected duration of study specified in the student's CoE must not exceed the CRICOS registered course duration.
+Byron Yoga may allow the student to undertake no more than 25 per cent of the student's total course by distance and/or online learning.
+However, the registered provider must not enroll the student exclusively in distance or online learning units in any compulsory study period.
+Except in the circumstances specified in 9.2, the expected duration of study specified in the student's CoE must not exceed the CRICOS registered course duration.

-The Department of Education has prepared an extensive explanatory guide in order to assist providers with the implementation of the National Code 2007.
+The Department of Education has prepared an extensive explanatory guide to assist providers with the implementation of the National Code 2018.
 The Explanatory Guide can be found at the following link:

-https://www.aei.gov.au/Regulatory-Information/Education-Services-for-Overseas-Students-ESOS-Legislative-Framework/National-Code/nationalcodepartd/Pages/ExplanatoryguideD9.aspx
+https://internationaleducation.gov.au/Regulatory-Information/Pages/National-Code-2018-Factsheets-.aspx

-The Standard 9 Explanatory Guide offers the following advice in relation to the workload required of international students:
+The Explanatory Guide offers the following advice in relation to the workload required of international students: